DSXiangLi/DecryptPrompt/README.md

 - 评估
   - Evaluating Verifiability in Generative Search Engines
   - Mind2Web: Towards a Generalist Agent for the Web
+  - Auto-GPT for Online Decision Making: Benchmarks and Additional Opinions
 - others
   - Query Rewriting for Retrieval-Augmented Large Language Models
   - RETA-LLM: A Retrieval-Augmented Large Language Model Toolkit